gits2501/twiz/README.md

 2. Uppon receiving `request token` data, user is redirected to twitter to obtain user authorization :
   * if you are using `/oauth/authorize` enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/browser-sign-in-flow.html).
 Even if user previously authorized your app.

   * if you are using `/oauth/authenticate` enpoint for redirection, then only first time user is redirected it lands on authorization page.
 On any subsequent redirection twitter *remembers* first one and user is directed back again to the app.
 No authorization page is showed, the user is not involved directly.
-But historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440) like it should, for a time.
+Historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440) like it should, for a time.
- Two were actually the same.
+ Two were actually the same where `/oauth/authenticate` acted like `/oauth/authorize`.

- > But note there still can be a redirection page flash.
+ > Even there is no authorization page showed, there still can be a redirection page flash.

 3. Since user approved your `request token`, now it is used to get user's `access token`.
 Server signs your request and sends it.
 Twitter does things similarly like in first step and grants you an `access token` which belongs to the user who authorized it in second step.